What Parts of the Brain Control Respiration

 The way this works is relatively straightforward.
 The medulla oblongata basically detects carbon dioxide (CO2) and Oxygen (O2) levels in the bloodstream and determines what changes need to happen in the body.

 The reason I mentioned the heart is because the respiratory system is very much tied to the circulatory system.

 What Happens During Exercise

-In order for that process to happen efficiently, the medulla oblongata, after sensing what is happening, sends signals to the heart and the respiratory muscles (diaphragm and intercostal muscles).
-You start breading heavily (increased respiration) to get that O2 in and CO2 out.
+You start breathing heavily (increased respiration) to get that O2 in and CO2 out.
 You heart starts beating faster because not only does the oxygen need to get into the body, but they need to be delivered to the muscles.

 Questions or Comments?